BlueSquare23/Learning_Java/Readme.md

 This Readme is a series of notes on the fundamentals of Java programming that I've taken while watching the [freeCodeCamp](https://www.freeCodeCamp.org) tutorial below.
+All credit goes to Farhan Hasin Chowdhury and freeCodeCamp.org.
+I thank them for the video.
+These are simply notes taken while following along.

 [Java Programming for Beginners](https://youtu.be/A74TOX803D0)

-They're using some silly web-IDE to write code in the tutorial.
-As the kids say, I'm not about that life.
-My tools are vim, terminal, jdk-17, java, javac, and jshell.
+They're using some web-IDE to write code in the tutorial.
+I prefer the simple command lines tools.
+My tools are vim as my editor, jdk-17, java, javac, and jshell.

 ## Hello World!